-New orders over the year were up by 43% to £33.3m (2020: £23.3m), and included the largest initial contract the Company has signed in its history at \$18.4m.
-The contract, with Telesur, a full-service Latin American network operator, followed a £11.2m contract win in the prior financial year, which at the time was Cerillion's largest ever contract win.
 The trend in recent years towards bigger deal sizes with larger customers has multiple benefits.
 It evidences the quality of our product offering, adds customers that are typically more active and generate higher income over the long-term, and since larger deals frequently have a higher software licence element, they tend to be margin enhancing.

-The Company's performance was also supported by strong demand from existing customers, with orders from existing accounts up by 105% to £19.2m (2020: £9.4m), which exceeded the 88% increase in the prior year.
-This significant uplift in sales mainly reflected the increased presence in the base of larger customers with commensurately broader and deeper requirements as well as larger budgets.
+The Company's performance was also supported by continuing strong demand from existing customers, with orders from existing accounts at £16.7m.
+This compared to £19.2m last year, which was a 105% increase on the prior year.
+The continuing strong performance mainly reflected the increased presence of larger customers in the customer base, with commensurately broader and deeper requirements as well as larger budgets.